eatdust/astroscan/README.md

 to explore the menus (pretty useless then!).

-Default settings should be edited in the config file **config.ini**, such as the default storage path for captures, flats and bias images, delay between two successive shots, number of HDR frames and exposure range in between, etc...
+Default settings should be edited in the config file **config.ini**, such as the default storage path for captures, flat and bias images, the delay between two successive shots, the number of HDR frames and exposure range in between, etc...

 ```python